meilisearch/documentation/learn/getting_started/algolia_migration.md

 1. Export your data stored in Algolia
 2. Upload your data to Meilisearch
-3. (optional) Configure your settings to approximate the settings of your Algolia index
+3. Configure your index settings (optional)

 This guide uses a [Node.js](https://nodejs.org/en/) script to upload Algolia index data to Meilisearch.
-Before continuing, make sure you have both Meilisearch and Node.js installed, and access to a command-line terminal.
+Before continuing, make sure you have both Meilisearch and Node.js installed and have access to a command-line terminal.
 If you're unsure, see our [quick start](/learn/getting_started/quick_start.md) for instructions on installing Meilisearch.

 ::: note